doyouknolou/ISTA-350-Final---NBA-Data/README.md

 Hello if you are here welcome!
-Here in the main branch you can find a collection of previous work including a machine learning semi-final model for the NBA and the power points accomanying them.
-The other branches are related to this project.
+Here in the main branch you can find a collection of previous work.
 If you have any questions contact me I would love to chat!